postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/collaboration.md

 [![Download Data](https://assets.postman.com/postman-docs/Download_Data1.png)](https://assets.postman.com/postman-docs/Download_Data1.png)

 Alternatively, you can download your archived data directly within the Postman App.
 To learn how, refer to [Settings](/docs/postman/launching-postman/settings/).

+## Next steps

+For a more in-depth introduction to workspaces and how they can help organize your API development, check out our [Intro to Workspaces](/docs/postman/workspaces/intro-to-workspaces/).

+Learn how to [scale large team collaboration in Postman](https://youtu.be/wYBZrdukack) in this POST/CON talk from Jeff Gibson at Atlassian.